alexmingoia/purescript-pux/docs/events.md

 ### Nesting events

->> Nesting events is not recommended as a way to organize application code.
->> Instead, use a single event type for all of your application events (similar
->> to Redux and its reducers).
-You can split up your foldp function into multiple files
->> as needed.
+> Read the [Components](/docs/components) section to learn more
+> about organizing your app.

-Sometimes you want to compose foldp functions with different event and state types when using external libraries or components.
-To do this, create a parent event type wrapping the child's type and embed the child state in the parent
+Sometimes you want to compose foldp functions with different event and state types when using external libraries or splitting your foldp function into submodules.
+To do this, create a parent event type wrapping the child's type and embed the child state in the parent state:
-state:

 ```purescript
 -- | Wrap the child event type